MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/client-access-servers/Get-ClientAccessService.md

 ### -IncludeAlternateServiceAccountCredentialStatus
 The IncludeAlternateServiceAccountCredentialStatus parameter specifies whether to include the status of the alternate service account in the results.
 You don't need to specify a value with this switch.

 The status is visible in the AlternateServiceAccountConfiguration property.
 To see this property, use the Format-List cmdlet.
-For example, Get-ClientAccessService \<ServerIdentity\> | Format-List AlternateServiceAccountConfiguration.
+For example, `Get-ClientAccessService <ServerIdentity> | Format-List AlternateServiceAccountConfiguration`.

 ```yaml
 Type: SwitchParameter